1EC4/cosc315p2/README.md

 ## Description

 The program creates multiple threads - one master thread and N slave threads - to produce and consume requests.
 The master thread periodically produces requests and puts them into a request queue.
 The slave threads remove the requests from the queue and processes them for a duration equal to the request’s length.
 With all threads sharing the same bounded buffer resource, they must take turns accessing the resource.
-To ensure the threads don't interfere with each other, the threads must also acquire and release locks before executing any tasks on the resource.
+To ensure the threads don't interfere with each other, the threads must also acquire and release locks before reading or writing to the shared resource.

 The Java Implementation and the C Implementation programs are built similarly.
 The main difference between the two programs is how synchronization is achieved; the Java Implementation uses monitors while the C Implementation uses semaphores.
 In both cases, the synchronization methods are applied to the pop and pull functions of the request queue.